 Provides coverage for business interruption

 When peril strikes such as storm, floods and fire, the building and the contents in it are destroyed.
 You incur more income losses during the rebuilding and replacement process.
-This insurance policy provides cover for business interruption that keeps you a float before you get back to business.
+This insurance policy provides cover for the business interruption that keeps you afloat before you get back to business.

 Provides extra expenses coverage

 Once your business has been destroyed, the reality is, you will have to start from scratch.
 This may entail some extra expenses to help get your business on its feet once again.